 How to limit failed login attempts on WordPress

-The best way to limit failed login attempts is to use Melapress Login Security – our WordPress login security plugin that helps you implement different security policies for your login.
-The plugin offers tons of functionality; however, this article will focus on limiting login attempts.
+The best way to set up limit login attempts is to use Melapress Login Security – our WordPress limit login attempts plugin that helps you implement different security measures for your login.
+The plugin offers tons of functionality; however, this article will focus on how to limit failed login attempts.

 In this section, we will go through a tutorial on how to set up and configure the Melapress Login Security plugin.